teamdandelion/polysome/notes.md

 ## 9.5.24

+## Post Notes

+- I migrated the default codepath to MoteSimulator.
+It's around 30% faster just by itself, but it also opens up space to prioritize other performance optimizations (notably both flow field class and the rendering logic).
+It is much more self contained with fewer dependencies.
+Also, a single Float32 array stores all the render-necessary data (position, nCollisions, createdAtStep) and so with multiple copies of that array, we can implement temporal tracking.

+## Pre Notes

 - Taking stock of where things are at - I like the motion blur effect as a direction to go in, however I want to make it a little more "dynamic" with respect to properties of the mote itself.
 I am imagining something like having a longer motion blur for "cooler" motes (the red ones out on the edges) and having less motion blur (maybe just one frame) for "hotter" motes in the center.
   - Also I think it would be cool if there is sort of "time-centric shading" where the mote in the middle of the blur (the "present") is most saturated, and the future and past motes are kind of shadowy, but symmetrical in future & past (i.e. there is a "future-image" as well as an "after-image").
 Kind of atium-style from Mistborn.
 I just find this more interesting
 - This is also an interesting implementation challenge.
 Especially since I want the projection to be "denser" near the "present", which implies more high-resolution timing data, however I also want to be efficient in terms of memory usage...